sourcegraph/jetbrains/TESTING.md

 ## Commands

-### General commands availability in Cody toolbar
+### General commands availability in Cody tool window

-1. Navigate to `Cody` toolbar and open `Commands`.
+1. Navigate to `Cody` tool window and open `Commands`.

 #### Expected behaviour

-* List of commands is immediately available after the toolbar is displayed. **No refresh is required.**
+* List of commands is immediately available after the tool window is displayed. **No refresh is required.**

 ### General commands availability in context menu